sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/perforce.md

 }
 ```

-By configuring diffrerent subdirectories that have different permissions, Sourcegraph is able to recognize and enforce permissions for each defined repository.
+By configuring each subdirectory that has unique permissions, Sourcegraph is able to recognize and enforce permissions for each defined repository.

 #### Known limitations

 Sourcegraph uses prefix-matching to determine if a user has access to a repository in Sourcegraph.
-That means, if a user has access to a directory but also has exclusions to some subdirectories at the same time, _those exclusions will not be effective in Sourcegraph_ because Sourcegraph does not support file-level permissions.
+That means if a user has access to a directory and also has exclusions to some subdirectories, _those exclusions will not be enforced in Sourcegraph_ because Sourcegraph does not support file-level permissions.

 For example, consider the following output of `p4 protects -u alice`: